bmrf/tron/README.md

 If the script is interrupted e.g. from a crash or a forced reboot (often encountered during stage_2_de-bloat), it will attempt to resume from the last stage successfully started.
 Tron accomplishes this by creating a `RunOnce` registry key for the current user at the beginning of Stage 0 (e.g. when jobs start executing), and deleting it at the end of the script if everything finished without interruption.

+It will also re-use any previously-used command-line switches when it starts back up.

 More details about this function can be found in the [list of all actions Tron performs](#full-tron-description) at the bottom of this document.